bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 But you will get more.
 Yeah, that false negative, that false positive rate can be configured.
 And the lower you want that first positive rate, the larger the filter size is.
-I'm not exactly sure where we fall in the line of tradeoff here.
+I'm not exactly sure where we fall in the line of tradeoffs here.
 Yeah, I don't know details like that.
 Lucas is on the call, so maybe he knows.